standard-procedure/llm_prompts/code_review.md

 If changes are required, present a report to the manager and ask if it is OK to update the documentation.

 Remember the documentation should reflect how it _actually_ works, not what was originally specified - and the ultimate aim is that the `docs/features` repository becomes a useful knowledge base on how to make best use of the system.

+#### API documentation

+Have there been any changes to the JSON API?

+If so, regenerate the OpenAPI specification by running `OPEN_API=1 bin/rails spec:requests`.
+This will regenerate the OpenAPI specification in `public/api-docs` - and commit the changes.

 #### Database Seeds